LovliestPlant/Skyrat-tg/modular_skyrat/modules/engineering_in_a_box/readme.md

 MODULE ID: ENGINEERING_IN_A_BOX

 ### Description:
 Adds new survival pod-type items that contain miniaturized versions of an Atmospherics distribution center, a passive Proto-Nitrate based Supermatter, and probably more later.
-Probably too busted to let people have access to (though Cargonia purchase them if a #define is enabled), but good for events, admeme shenanigans, or saving people from themselves when the station's shot to shit.
+Too busted for general access, but good for events, admeme shenanigans, or saving people from themselves when the station's shot to shit.

 ### TG Proc/File Changes:
 None

 ### Defines:
-ENGI_IN_BOX_CARGONIA - in engibox_datums, uncomment to allow Cargo to order the pods.
+None

 ### Credits:
 CliffracerX